robbert-vdh/yabridge/README.md

 ## Tested with

-**There is currently an issue with Wine 6.3 that prevents yabridge and similar applications from running.** **You'll have to temporarily downgrade to some Wine 6.2 version until this is fixed.**
+**There was an issue with Wine 6.3 that prevented yabridge and similar applications from running.** **You'll have to upgrade to the recently released [Wine 6.4](https://www.winehq.org/announce/6.4) or downgrade to Wine 6.2 if you're currently using Wine 6.3.**

-Yabridge has been tested under the following hosts using Wine Staging 6.2:
+Yabridge has been tested under the following hosts using Wine Staging 6.4:

 | Host                | VST2               | VST3                                                                                                                      |
 | ------------------- | ------------------ | ------------------------------------------------------------------------------------------------------------------------- |